opteron-coin/opteron/contrib/rpm/README.md

 specifying a build without the Qt GUI, or specifying which version of the Qt libraries to use.

-4. I renamed the `astral` package that contains the Qt GUI to `astral-core` as that appears to be how the general population refers to it, in contrast to `astral-xt` or `astral-classic`.
+4. I renamed the `opteron` package that contains the Qt GUI to `opteron-core` as that appears to be how the general population refers to it, in contrast to `opteron-xt` or `opteron-classic`.
 I wanted to make sure the general population knows what they are getting when installing the GUI package.

 As far as minor differences, I generally prefer to assign the file permissions